 Why is Legacy Web Access Management (WAM) Less Relevant Today?

 Legacy WAM products born in the 1990s and 2000s have largely failed to keep up with modern business requirements and have been lacking in innovation.
 During this time, modern access management solutions were developed to specifically address the rise of APIs, mobile and cloud.
 Because WAM came from a different era and was built to solve different types of problems, it's not best suited to solve modern access issues.
 In the cases where a legacy WAM solution is functionally able to provide a solution, the end result is typically fragile and expensive.

-This is due to where WAM is in its product lifecycle.
-Current WAM solutions that can be purchased today are typically just upgraded and patched, without new product releases.
-Some of the most well known solutions even have official end of life dates, forcing enterprises who use those solutions to seek out modern vendors.
+WAM solutions that can still be purchased today are typically just upgraded and patched, without new product releases.
+Some of the most well-known solutions even have official end-of-life dates, forcing enterprises who use those solutions to seek out vendors with modern IAM solutions.

 The original WAM solutions were built when smartphones didn't exist and the vast majority of enterprise IT infrastructure resided on-premises.
 Why does this matter?
 Because security concerns were quite different at that time.
 Internet connections were slower, employees didn't work from their mobile phones and work was typically done at an office within a secured network perimeter.

 But as Internet bandwidth and connectivity improved, employees started to use mobile phones everywhere and access their work applications in the cloud.
 The shift from corporate offices to working from home, coffee shops and other public places started before the pandemic, and the traditional model of network perimeter-based security became less relevant.
 During the pandemic, working from home to access resources and conduct online meetings using personal devices became common when corporate-issued devices weren’t available.
 Those same devices were used for shopping online, connecting through social media and other activities that used cloud-based applications and APIs.